-In 2019, the CSA Centre for Expertise on child sexual abuse (CSA Centre) published Improving your data on child sexual abuse – a practical guide for organisations, along with a data improvement tool, to help organisations assess their current data collection practice.
+In 2019, the Centre of expertise on child sexual abuse (CSA Centre) published Improving your data on child sexual abuse – a practical guide for organisations, along with a data improvement tool, to help organisations assess their current data collection practice.
 The guide recommends 30 core items of data which all agencies working with child sexual abuse – including child sexual exploitation – are encouraged to collect, including data related to the victim, the suspect/perpetrator, the context in which the abuse occurred, and the involvement of services.
 It also recommends how the data should be categorised, so that information can be recorded systematically and then extracted from data systems and reported in a standard format.

 In this blog, I will share the Lighthouse team’s experiences using the tool and how it has benefitted our practice.
 The Lighthouse is a multi-agency service for children and young people who have experienced child sexual abuse.
 The service is provided by University College London Hospitals NHS Foundation Trust (UCLH), in partnership with The Tavistock and Portman NHS Foundation Trust, NSPCC, Solace Women’s Aid, Camden Local Authority and the Metropolitan Police Service.